deepnight/ldtk/JSON_DOC.md

 <a id="ldtk-DefinitionsJson" name="ldtk-DefinitionsJson"></a>
 ## 2. Definitions
-If you're writing your own LDtk importer, you should probably ignore MOST stuff in the `defs` section, as it contains data that are specifically useful to the editor.
-Data that is useful to game devs is duplicated in fields prefixed with a double underscore (eg. `__identifier` or `__type`).
+If you're writing your own LDtk importer, you should probably just ignore *most* stuff in the `defs` section, as it contains data that are mostly useful to the editor.
+To keep you away from the `defs` section and avoid some unnecessary JSON parsing, important data from definitions is often duplicated in fields prefixed with a double underscore (eg. `__identifier` or `__type`).

 The 2 only definition types you might need here are **Tilesets** and **Enums**.